Republicans who won't be coming back to Congress after 2018 midterm elections

 Bob Goodlatte

 House Judiciary Committee Chairman Bob Goodlatte announced on Nov.
-9 that he would not seek reelection, saying it is “the right time to step aside.”
+9 that he would not seek re-election, saying it is “the right time to step aside.”

-The Virginia lawmaker, who has been in Congress since 1993, said he has discussed whether to run for reelection with his wife, Maryellen, every two years.
+The Virginia lawmaker, who has been in Congress since 1993, said he has discussed whether to run for re-election with his wife, Maryellen, every two years.
 This year’s conversation, Goodlatte said, was different.

 “With my time as Chairman of the Judiciary Committee ending in December 2018, this is a natural stepping-off point and an opportunity to begin a new chapter of my career and spend more time with my family, particularly my granddaughters,” Goodlatte, 65, said in a letter.